- What To Look For In Books To Help Toddlers With Speech Delay

 This is a great resource for parents and caregivers who believe their toddlers may have a speech delay.
 Scanlon is also the author of Learning To Read Is A Ball, and knows the connection between developing language and reading skills in later school.
 She gives parents and caregivers fun and practical ways to help facilitate language development and advice parents can use that doesn’t frustrate them or their children.
 The book also offers various play routines (because children learn best through connected play) that will help develop speech and language skills, and step-by-step directions for caregivers and parents who are first working with toddlers who have speech delays.

 2.The Speech Teacher’s Handbook: A Parent’s Guide to Speech and Language by Molly Dresner.

 Dresner is a Speech-Language Therapist and Feeding therapist who believes that helping your child develop speech and language skills should be fun, whether you have a toddler with speech delay or not.
 She incorporates fun and functional tips and activities that you can use with your child to boost their language development, and she does so with your child’s daily routines in mind.
 She offers milestone information and fun activities to help your child meet them, and it’s another great parent reference for working with toddlers who have speech delays.

 3. Counting Kisses by Karen Katz.

-Author and illustrator Karen Katz uses this delightful book with colorful imagery to engage toddlers as they’re read to by parents, grandparents and caregivers.
-She uses functional daily words but also adds in vivid adjectives to give your toddler the exposure.
+Author and illustrator Karen Katz use this delightful book with colorful imagery to engage toddlers as they’re read to by parents, grandparents, and caregivers.
+She uses functional daily words but also adds vivid adjectives to give your toddler the exposure.
 It gives repetition in counting kisses, as well as simple sentences you and your toddler can say together and repeat with each other.